Politics of Białystok: Second Polish Republic

-The first resemblance of self-government in Białystok was the Temporary City Committee led by Józef Karol Puchalski, established at the end of 1918 and later approved by the Government Commissioner.
-The Temporary City Committee was selected according to nationality: 8 Jews, 6 Poles, 1 Russian and 1 German.
-Unfortunately, the sessions were dominated by Polish-Jewish conflict.
-The dispute flared up, among other things, over the language of the proceedings as many Jewish delegates didn't speak Polish fluently enough, hence they asked to be allowed to use Yiddish, at least for a while.
+Social and ethnical disputes flared up between the Poles and the Jews, among other things, over the language of the proceedings as many Jewish delegates didn't speak Polish fluently enough, hence they asked to be allowed to use Yiddish, at least for a while.
 Their Polish colleagues and the Government Commissioner were unyielding demanding that only Polish would be spoken in public in Poland.
 Moreover, the Jewish community leaders complained that contrary to earlier agreements - they were passed over when filling managerial positions in the city administration.
 On the top of it was the regulation of the Commissioner General of the Eastern Lands of May 10, 1919, on the annexation of 21 nearby villages and summer resorts to the city (the so-called Greater Białystok).
 The urban area increased from 2,700 ha to 4400 ha, and above all - which was the point - its national and religious structure changed.
 The inhabitants of the annexed settlements were almost exclusively Poles Christian, a thing Jewish community treated as a political maneuver aimed at reducing its electoral chances.

 Ultimately, the Jewish community boycotted the first elections to the Białystok City Council held on September 7, 1919.
 Only 12% of the city's eligible residents took part in the vote.
 To obtain a mandate, the support of only a few dozen voters was enough.
 As a result, there was not a single representative of national minorities in the Białystok local government.
 The first president was Bolesław Szymański.
 By-elections were held on December 13, 1925.
 This time, all national and political groups entered the fight for 9 vacant seats in the City Council (in place of councilors lost their mandates during their term).
 Six mandates were won by candidates of Jewish nationality.
 The United Jewish List's election staff reached for the first time in the city's history for modern forms of agitation, so-called electric advertisements placed on buildings and cinema advertisements displayed before screenings in the Apollo cinema.